solvcon/solvcon/contrib/singularity/README.rst

 So far the feature of parallel mode does not work in the singularity container.

-If you use `build-solvcon.sh` to build the image, you could follow the instruction of build message at the end of the build script to run an example.
+If you use `build-solvcon.sh` to build the image, you could follow the instruction of the build message at the end of the build script to run an example.